alaycheme25/chemeng277_batteryproject/README.md

 `mp_battery_training_data.xlsx`

-Training data is obtained from the [Materials Project](https://next-gen.materialsproject.org/) by running `Download_from_MP_API_updated.ipynb`.
+Training data is obtained from the [Materials Project](https://next-gen.materialsproject.org/) by running `Train_and_test_data_collection_and_processing.ipynb` from the `Dataprocessing` folder.
 The first 6 columns are for battery categorization via working ion, elements, formula charge, etc. Columns 7-14 are scraped from Materials Project and are available features for performance estimation.
 An additional three columns corresponding to the lattice constants are added to the training dataset, which are obtained from the structure column.

 The final training dataset consists of the following features: 'max_delta_volume', 'average_voltage', 'capacity_grav', 'stability_discharge', 'material_density', 'formation_energy_per_atom', 'band_gap', 'a', 'b', 'c'.